buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 where we define a list of key/value pair.
 The sub-schemas are of type ``object`` and have a list of required fields that must be provided when using the schema.
 The ``"required"`` field specifies a list of fields that must be specified in order to validate the Buildspec.
-In this example, ``type``, ``run``, ``executor`` are required fields.
-The ``additionProperties: false`` informs schema to reject any extra properties not defined in schema.
+In this example, ``type``, ``run``, and ``executor`` are required fields.
+The ``additionalProperties: false`` informs schema to reject any extra properties not defined in the schema.
 In our previous example, the JSON object is ``variables``.

 The **executor** key is required for all sub-schemas which instructs buildtest which executor to use when running the test.
-The executors are defined in your buildtest settings in :ref:`configuring_buildtest`.
+The executors are defined in :ref:`configuring_buildtest`.

 In this example we define variables using the ``vars`` property which is a Key/Value pair for variable assignment.
 The **run** section is required for script schema which